Connor Joe Player Props: Pirates vs. Dodgers

-Connor Joe -- 0-for-0 in his most recent game -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 25 at 6:35 PM ET.
+After going 0-for-5 in his last game, Connor Joe and the Pittsburgh Pirates face the Los Angeles Dodgers (who will hand the ball to Tony Gonsolin) at 6:35 PM ET on Wednesday.

-In his most recent game, he reached base in his only plate appearance against the Reds.
+In his most recent game he had a hitless showing (0-for-5) against the Dodgers.

 Connor Joe Game Info & Props vs. the Dodgers